-Approximately 30km southeast of Dresden, the Bastei area is perfect for a day trip from the city and is easily accessible by the S-Bahn labelled S1.
+Approximately 30km southeast of Dresden, the Bastei area is perfect for a day trip from the city.
+The area is reachable by the S-Bahn (S1).
 From Dresden, you’ll take the S-Bahn for 35-45 minutes to Kurort-Rathen.
 From there, you’ll need to buy a ferry ticket (2.50€) to take the ferry across the river into the village.
 On the other side of the river, you’ll find a few restaurants and some souvenir shops along the main streets of Kurort-Rathen, which you can visit either before you start your trek or after you’ve finished.

 Follow the signposts directing you up the hill to the Felsenburg Neurathen and the Bastei bridge.
-Along the way, be sure to check out the lookout points as you’ll be continually greeted with terrific views over the Elbe River.
+Be sure to check out the lookout points marked along the way.
+They will lead you to terrific views over the Elbe River.

 A 2-hour hike will take you through the following five highlights:

 1. Felsenburg Neurathen

 After admiring the views over the Elbe at several lookout points, the trail will lead you directly to the ruins of a medieval rock castle.
 The castle, first mentioned in historical documents in 1289, was owned by various Bohemian noble families until it passed into the possession of the Saxon electors in 1426.
 After several battles, it finally fell in 1469.
 Very little remains of the castle today as it had been constructed out of wood, but you can still make out some of the rooms, passageways, the cistern, and the cannonballs once fired in defense of the castle.
 In the 1980s, parts of the castle complex were reconstructed as an open-air museum.